A Definition and a Test for Human-Level Artificial Intelligence: Level of Intelligence

+\paragraph{Level 2 Intelligence} The problem with Level 1 intelligence is that the adaptation with evolution is slow.
+For example, if there is an abrupt climate change due to the meteor crash, agents with Level 1 intelligence will have difficulty adapting to the new environment in a timely manner.
+Furthermore, the behavior policy is encoded in the genetic code.
+If a species want to adapt to various environments such as diverse climates, the behavior policy has to be encoded in the genetic code, which is costly.
+If an agent can update behavior policy during its lifetime by \textit{learning} new rules such as a new type of food or shelter, it would increase the inclusive fitness and reduce the amount of the genetic code for diverse environments.

+Let's call \textit{experience} as a sequence of sensory inputs (states) and agent actions.
+A reward is a special case of sensory input given by the internal reward system conditioned by the state.
+We call those agents with the capability for learning with experience as \textbf{Level 2 intelligence}.

+To enable learning at the individual level, at least two functional modules would be required in addition to the level 1 agents.
 The first is a memory to store newly developed rules.
-The newly developed neocortex serves this memory function.
 The second module is a reward system to judge the merit of the state.
 We stated that the goal of a biological agent is to spread genes.
-However, the correct assessment is not possible at the individual agent level.
+However, the correct assessment is not possible during the life time of an individual agent.
 For example, an agent may lay eggs in a hostile environment that no descendant will survive.
-Still, the agent can not know this because it would die before this happens.
+Still, the agent cannot know this because it would perish long before this happens.
 Therefore, an agent with level 2 intelligence requires a function to estimate whether the current stimulus or state is good or bad during an agent's life.
+The reward system serves this purpose by providing a proxy for the value of the state for the inclusive fitness.

+We point out that the environment does not provide a reward.
+Instead, it is an agent that produces a reward signal, which is the agent's estimate of the value of the current state.
+A dollar bill can be rewarding for some cultures but might not generate any reward for a tribal human who has never seen any money before.
+As for another example, when we eat three burgers for lunch, the reward for the first and third burger will be different, even though it is the same object for the sake of the environment.

+However, this is different from the standard Markov Decision Process (MDP) framework for reinforcement learning, where a reward is determined from the environment.
+Legg and Hutter used a standard MDP framework for the formal definition of universal intelligence~\cite{legg2007universal}.
+However, they also commented that a more accurate framework would consist of an agent, an environment, and a goal system inside the agent that interprets the state of the environment and rewards the agent appropriately.

+\paragraph {Level 3 Intelligence} Contrary to our devotion to learning (machine, supervised, unsupervised, reinforcement, self-supervised learning, and so on), most behaviors of Level 2 intelligent agents are not based on learning but instincts.

+\begin{example} Let us consider a rabbit that has never seen a wolf before.
+If the rabbit tries to learn the appropriate behavior by randomly experimenting options when it does encounter a wolf, it is too late to update its behavior policy based on the outcome of random exploration. \end{example}

+Instead, the rabbit should rely on the instinct which is the Level 1 intelligence.
+Natural environments are too hostile to use learning as the primary method of building a behavior policy.
+Therefore, the range of behavior policy that Level 2 intelligence can learn with direct experience are limited.
+Level 3 intelligence overcomes this limitation by learning from others' experiences.